-When and if approval is finally given one copy of the form will be returned to the student/staff member who submitted it and the other will be held centrally by the School’s Research Advisor, Alison Lockhart (located in Room A203, Govan Mbeki Building), to whom the person countersigning the form will send the second copy.
+When and if approval is finally given one copy of the form will be returned to the student/staff member who submitted it and the other should be deposited in the appropriate box located outside room W117.
+Signed forms will be held centrally by the School's Research Advisor, Alison Lockhart

 In some cases a risk assessment may be required.
 If this is the case, please use the Risk Assessment form.

 All forms should be completed electronically, and two signed copies submitted for countersigning.
 In complex cases it may be worthwhile submitting the electronic version for checking in the first instance so that any issues can be dealt with at that stage, prior to printing the final version.

 All students undertaking such dissertations must complete two copies of Form GSBS-EC5, even in cases where ethical issues are unlikely to arise, and submit them to their supervisor for countersigning.
 Where no contact with other people is foreseen, only the first page of the form need be completed.

 Ethical issues relating to MPhil and PhD theses are dealt with initially at the Registration stage, through completion of Section 3.3 of document RDC1.
 Should further ethical approval be subsequently required (due, for example, to a change in the research process) the student should complete two copies of Form EC1and submit them to his/her departmental representative on the Ethics Committee.
 Guidance for completing Form EC1 can be found in the EC1 Guidance document.

 Applications for funding from outside bodies (e.g Research Councils, charitable foundations) often require a statement regarding the University’s ethical procedures.
 The following will usually suffice: